 Operating a chain saw is inherently hazardous.
 Proper maintenance, personal protective equipment, and correct technique are critical components of safe chain saw operation.
 Potential injuries can be minimized by using proper personal protective equipment and safe operating procedures.

 Boy Scouts of America properties rely on chain saws to help clear trails, remove deadfalls, clear timber, and stockpile wood for campfires and heating buildings.
 To allow for this use, specific guidelines for safety have been adapted for use at all BSA activities.
-The National Camp Standards require that chain saw operators be at least 18 years old and meet one of the following: be a professional forester; be a certified arborist; have received training in chain saw techniques from a Ranger section of National Camping School; have written documentation of having other training in these techniques that is recognized by the state or federal government; or have successfully completed BSA Chain Saw Safety Training course, No. 20-136.
+The National Camp Accreditation Program Standards, No. 430-056-2, require that any person who operates a chain saw be approved by the council designee.
+Chain saw operators must be at least 21 years old and meet one of the following requirements: be a professional forester with current credentials and liability insurance; be a certified arborist with credentials; have written documentation of training in chain saw techniques from either (1) a state or federally recognized chain saw training course approved by the council or (2) the BSA Chain Saw Basic training course, No. 430-136.

 LET’S LOOK AT ACTUAL SAFETY STEPS AND OPERATION: